thebkv/bkv/MSR/40_MAT/40_MAT_02_MSR.md

 ## MSR Preface (Matthew-Specific)

-Matthew 02 is not a travelogue or political history.
+The conventional reading of Matthew 02 emphasizes
+political danger, prophetic fulfillment, and miraculous preservation.

-Under **Minimum Sufficient Role (MSR)**, this chapter describes what happens **when emerging divine authority enters a system that already believes it owns authority**.
+Under **Minimum Sufficient Role (MSR)**, this chapter reveals **what happens when emerging divine authority enters a system that already assumes it owns authority**.

-The chapter contrasts:
+The chapter functions as a contrast between:
-- authentic guidance vs. threatened power
+- threatened power vs. authentic authority
-- obedience vs. calculation
+- calculation vs. obedience
-- preservation vs. domination
+- domination vs. preservation

-Every figure appears only to perform a role in this conflict.
+Every figure appears only to perform a role within this conflict.
+Nothing in the chapter requires symbolic inflation beyond that function.

 ---